Perinatal Drug Abuse and Neonatal Drug Withdrawal

 The difficulty in evaluating research in this area is enormous.
 Clear methods for differentiating drug use from drug abuse are not established.
 The question of whether the mere presence of the chemical in maternal serum results in fetal damage needs to be answered.
 Evaluating if the mother in question has told the whole truth about her drug use is difficult.
 Given the stigma of substance abuse during pregnancy, lack of disclosure by the mother to her health provider is common because such damaging information could ultimately lead to the separation of mother and child.

 Many confounding factors may be recognized, such as the probability of polysubstance use and how this affects single-drug studies.
 Additionally, the fact that a mother has used an illicit drug (or even a legal substance such as alcohol or tobacco) intertwines with many other factors that can affect a child.
-Socioeconomic status, support systems, role of the father, lack of prenatal care, and the caregiving ability of the mother all play tremendous roles in child development.
+Socioeconomic status, support systems, role of the father, lack of prenatal care, and the caregiving ability of the mother; all of these factors play tremendous roles in child development.

 These results show an important pathway into child maltreatment and the need for well-supported programs for women who use illicit drugs during pregnancy and long-term support after birth of the child.